 Manchester Rape Crisis (MRC) is a confidential support service, run by women for women and girls who have been raped or sexually abused.

-MRC offers a free face-to-face counselling service for women over 17 who have experienced rape or sexual abuse.
+MRC offers a free face-to-face counselling service for women over 18 who have experienced rape or sexual abuse.

 MRC also offers a weekly therapy group facilitated by trained counsellors.
 The therapy group is currently taking a break to review the service.
 Please contact MRC if you are interested in joining the group and the facilitators can talk further with you about this.

 MRC also runs a South Asian Womens Group.
 Further information is available from this leaflet.

+MRC is based in a local women’s centre.
 Women who access the services of Manchester Rape Crisis can access other activities at the centre.

 MRC also offers informal support and advocacy to women; for example, we are involved in supporting asylum seeking women who have experienced rape and torture in their home countries.

 MRC is a vital charity, which aims to support, believe and listen to women who have been raped or sexually abused.

-509771] and is a member of the UK Rape Crisis Federation.
+MRC has been a registered charity since 1979 [Reg.
+Charity No. 509771] and is a member of the UK Rape Crisis Federation.

 Web Design & Development : Web Angels and Suki Chan.

-Copyright © MRC 2009
+Copyright © MRC 2015